pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 ### Supportability

 - Must Have
   - Anyone should be able to install the typing tool <-- what does this mean?
 Operating system?
 Technical skill level?
+(I was thinking like if anyone wanted to download the code off of GitHub, they'd be able to do so, do you think this is better: "- Anyone wishing to install and run the code for the typing tool must be able to do so)
   - Functions and classes should be commented
     - description of all parameters
     - description of the purpose of the function/class